Inclusion & Diversity Link Worker

 Aim of role:

-The aim of this role will be to ensure that our services will become more inclusive to all parents, partners and infants who need them, particularly those who experience more barriers in accessing perinatal mental health services, including Black parents, their partners and infants and those from other minoritised ethnic communities, those who face disadvantages and barriers due to poverty, age, gender or sexuality, those from LGBTQIA+. communities including non-birthing partners, disabled parents, their partners & infants, including those with unseen disabilities and those with neuro diversity.
+1. to ensure that Bluebell’s services will become more inclusive to all parents, partners and infants who need them, particularly those who experience more barriers in accessing perinatal mental health services, including Black parents, their partners and infants and those from other minoritised ethnic communities, those who face disadvantages and barriers due to poverty, age, gender or sexuality, those from LGBTQIA+. communities including non-birthing partners, disabled parents, their partners & infants, including those with unseen disabilities and those with neuro diversity.

 Key responsibilities of the role: